 A Full-Service Spa and Barber Shop

 I regrettably did not have time to visit the MI XUN spa but it’s also built into a restored Qing dynasty courtyard.
-If you’re used to spas in five-star hotels, you’ll find the spa menu to be incredible value for treatments guests rave about.
+If you’re used to spas in five-star hotels, you’ll find the spa menu to be an incredible value for treatments guests rave about.
 The spa is in this gorgeous building, adjacent to the teahouse.

 I coordinated our visit to the Dujiangyan Panda Base, Chengdu Opera tickets, airport transfers and more entirely through the Guest Experience Team at The Temple House in advance of our stay.
 They’re quick to answer questions and have prepared, helpful sheets that outline Chengdu restaurant options.

 The house drivers are also incredibly helpful and friendly which matters to me when traveling in China as my Mandarin skills are limited and where I need to go isn’t always obvious to me.
 I would highly recommend booking the house car to visit popular Chengdu attractions such as the Chengdu Research Base of Giant Panda Breeding, tours to Dujiangyan, airport transfers and much more.
-The cars are also WiFi enabled.
+The cars are also WiFi-enabled.

 The Bottom Line